grafana/sigma-rule-deployment/GettingStarted.md

 Before you begin, make sure you have:
 - A GitHub account with repository creation permissions
-- Access to a Grafana instance (Grafana Cloud or self-hosted)
+- Access to a Grafana instance ([Grafana Cloud](https://grafana.com/products/cloud/) or [self-hosted](https://grafana.com/grafana/download)).
+If you don't, we'll cover how to set up your Grafana Cloud Account.
 - Basic familiarity with GitHub Actions and YAML configuration files
 - Your Sigma rules ready to deploy (or you can start with examples)